TimMisiak/LoaderLog/README.md

 ...
 ```

-LoaderLog acts uses the debugging APIs, so it is not allow debugging the target application at the same time.
+LoaderLog acts uses the debugging APIs such as DEBUG_ONLY_THIS_PROCESS with WaitForDebugEvent, so it does not allow debugging the target application at the same time.

-You can use IFEO (Image File Execution Options) to have LoaderLog always enabled.
+You can use IFEO (Image File Execution Options) to have LoaderLog always enabled for a binary.
 For instance:

 ```
 reg add "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options\dotnet.exe" /v "Debugger" /t REG_SZ /d "C:\Tools\LoaderLog.exe"
 ```

+This tool has had minimal testing, but I used it to successfully diagnose a DLL load failure in a pipeline where I couldn't use a debugger, so I thought it might be helpful to other people as well.